minghui1994/kubernetes-ai-incident-summarizer/README.md

 4. Prometheus sends the firing alert to `Alertmanager`.
 5. Alertmanager routes opted-in alerts to the `ai-incident-summarizer` application.
 6. The `ai-incident-summarizer` application retrieves Kubernetes events, pod status, previous logs, and relevant Prometheus metrics.
-7. The collected evidence is sent to the self-hosted `Ollama` model outside of the Kubernetes cluster, which enriches the evidence.
+7. The collected evidence is sent to a self-hosted Ollama model outside the Kubernetes cluster, which generates a structured incident analysis.
 8. The generated incident analysis is delivered to `Microsoft Teams`.

 <br>